Trun, Switzerland

-Trun is a municipality in the Surselva Region in the canton of Graubünden in Switzerland.
+Trun is a municipality in the Surselva Region in the canton of the Grisons in Switzerland.
 The municipality of Schlans merged on 1 January 2012 into the municipality of Trun.

+The village was formerly known as Truns and is referred to by that name in some older sources.

 History

 Trun is first mentioned in 765 as Tauronto.

 Geography

 Trun has an area, As of 2006, of 43.1 km2.
 Of this area, 23.6% is used for agricultural purposes, while 34% is forested.
 Of the rest of the land, 1.9% is settled (buildings or roads) and the remainder (40.5%) is non-productive (rivers, glaciers or mountains).
 Following the 2012 merger, the new area was 51.9 km2.

 Before 2017, the municipality was located in the Disentis sub-district of the Surselva district, after 2017 it was part of the Surselva Region.
 It consists of the village of Trun and the hamlets and settlements of Cumadé, Bardigliun, Campliun, Gravas, Caltgadira, Cartatscha, Flutginas, Darvella, Dadens as well as the village section of Zignau.
 The municipality is in a hazardous location, avalanches (Munt, Cavistrau), rock slides and flooding (Zavragia, Zinzera and Rhein rivers) all threaten the village.
 Until 1943 Trun was known as Truns.